From Magento to Saleor: Scaling Portugal’s largest online electronics retailer

 Eliminating downtime, enhancing performance

-On the old Magento site, unplanned downtime averaged around 60 minutes every month.
-The causes were all Magento-related - stuck indices, data corruption in cache, database issues, and general platform instability.
-Big, black-Friday style sales were extremely stressful.
+On the old Magento site, unplanned downtime averaged around 60 minutes per month.
+The causes were all Magento-related — stuck indices, cache corruption, database issues, and general platform instability.
+Major sales events, especially Black Friday–style promotions, were a constant source of extreme stress.

 Despite the team's best efforts to scale up the infrastructure, Magento timeouts were common.
 This resulted in lost orders, upset customers, and an overworked ecommerce team.